 B. Poor Performance of Data Integration

 Performance is always a major concern for any data integration solution.
-We need to keep in mind factors such as – richness of data as well as the total time consumption to process.
-The processing time and the response of the source and the target system heavily contributes to the performance.
-Several other factors such as the database structure, the quantity of data, and the distinctness of a data also add to the overall performance quality.
+We need to keep in mind factors such as – the richness of data as well as the total time consumption to process.
+The processing time and the response of the source and the target system heavily contribute to the performance.
+Several other factors such as the database structure, the quantity of data, and the distinctness of the data also add to the overall performance quality.